Delaware: Geography

 The definition of the northern boundary of the state is unusual.
 Most of the boundary between Delaware and Pennsylvania was originally defined by an arc extending 12 mi from the cupola of the courthouse in the city of New Castle.
 This boundary is often referred to as the Twelve-Mile Circle.
 Although the Twelve-Mile Circle is often claimed to be the only territorial boundary in the U.S. that is a true arc, the Mexican boundary with Texas includes several arcs, and many cities in the South (such as Plains, Georgia) also have circular boundaries.

 This border extends all the way east to the low-tide mark on the New Jersey shore, then continues south along the shoreline until it again reaches the 12 mi arc in the south; then the boundary continues in a more conventional way in the middle of the main channel (thalweg) of the Delaware River.

-To the west, a portion of the arc extends past the easternmost edge of Maryland.
-The remaining western border runs slightly east of due south from its intersection with the arc.
+On the west, Delaware and Maryland are mostly separated by a line running from the midpoint of the Transpeninsular Line, going slightly west of due north up to its tangent point on the Twelve-Mile Circle.
+The border follows the Circle for a short distance and then continues in a straight line due north until reaching the southern border of Pennsylvania.
 The Wedge of land between the northwest part of the arc and the Maryland border was claimed by both Delaware and Pennsylvania until 1921, when Delaware's claim was confirmed.